Is Direct Air Capture Viable?

 For more:

-Hard to Abate Industries and the Decarbonisation Challenge
+- Hard to Abate Industries and the Decarbonization Challenge